theirc/CTS-ircdeploy/docs/index.rst

 This project contains the deployment architecture used by the `International Rescue Committee (IRC)`_ for the `CTS`_ project.
-While this repository specific to IRC's instance of CTS, the architecture may be used an example or reference for alternative deployments.
+While this repository is specific to IRC's instance of CTS, the architecture may be used an example or reference for alternative deployments.
 To explore other open source IRC projects, please see IRC's `GitHub`_ account.